Sun Honglei

+Sun Honglei (孙红雷; born 16 August 1970) is a Chinese actor.
+His critically acclaimed television series Lurk (2008) earned him the Best Actor trophy at the three most prestigious Chinese-language television awards including the Feitian Award, the Golden Eagle Award and the Magnolia Award.

 Early life

 Sun was born in Harbin, Heilongjiang, on 16 August 1970.
 Sun developed an interest in acting and performances at a young age.
 He often skipped school to learn breakdancing on the streets and eventually gave up his studies entirely to pursue dancing as a career, eventually performing with a modern dance troupe for several years.
 Later, Sun became a popular local nightclub singer and host before going into acting.
 In 1995, Sun attended the Central Academy of Drama, where he graduated in 1997.
 He has since gone on to star in numerous TV dramas and films, winning many awards for his stage work.
 Sun is probably best known to Asian cinema fans for his supporting performances in Seven Swords, Triangle and Blood Brothers.
 Since October 2011, Sun has played the starring role in the popular Chinese series 'Nanren Bang' (男人帮), portraying urban romantic life from a male perspective.